dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 issues.

-Tis Phase4a implementation becomes a layer where the LLM becomes a real‑time advisor for:
+This Phase4a implementation becomes a layer where the LLM becomes a real‑time advisor for:

 - command repair
 - command rewriting